InformaticsMatters/squonk/StructureDatabases.md

 Adjust the volume mount that specifies the file to load.
 In this example we mount it to the default name expected by the loader.
 If using a different name also specify the LOADER_FILE environment variable to point to the absolute file name that is mounted.

+The final parameter is the classname of the loader to use.
+This is passed as an argument to the container's entrypoint which will be something like this `/rdkit-databases-0.2-SNAPSHOT/bin/rdkit-databases`.

 Remove the definition of the LIMIT environment variable to load the entire dataset.

 Adjust the loader name (the last argument) accordingly.
 Options are: